Education Customers Now Get 60-70% Discount on Adobe CC 2014

 Here’s a guide to help compare:

 While Adobe continues to offer CS6 licensing, the vast majority of customers are signing up to use more of the top applications through the Creative Cloud.
-The Cloud already includes all 15 of the CC 2014 desktop programs (including Muse and Edge) plus many other useful tools and services.
+The Cloud already includes all 15 of the CC 2014 desktop programs (including Muse and the Edge collection) plus many other useful tools and services.
 Behance ProSite and Business Catalyst are in there for easily creating and hosting your websites, as well as Lightroom 5 (for photography), Typekit (for fonts), and the Digital Publishing Suite (for creating unlimited iPad apps) at no extra cost, plus a newer version of Acrobat Pro (version XI).

 In addition, all CC subscribers get many hours of free training with hundreds of tutorials from industry-leading providers.
 All Creative Cloud members also have access to download, install, and run the CS6 tools as well (together with or instead of CC), if desired.

 Which way is right for you?
 If you go with the perpetual licensing, you pay a higher cost upfront for an older, static version of the software.
-If you go with the Creative Cloud, there’s a world of the latest/greatest tools you can use – all the best Adobe has to offer now and in the future – plus other benefits at an affordable monthly price point in a comprehensive package that’s receiving nearly 5-star reviews from customers.
+If you go with the Creative Cloud, there’s a world of the latest/greatest tools you can use – all the best Adobe has to offer now and in the future – with ongoing upgrades included plus other benefits at an affordable monthly price point in a comprehensive package that’s receiving nearly 5-star reviews from customers.

 Check our helpful Launch Guide for everything else you should know about CC 2014: